viniciusjsls/modernizing-legacy/README.md

 # modernizing-legacy
-Pseudocode that demonstrates how you would take a problematic legacy pattern and refactor it for better maintainability
+Pseudocode that demonstrates how I would take a problematic legacy pattern and refactor it for better maintainability